Mining PDFs to obtain better text from Decisions

 Retrieve footnotes with the help of the footnote separator

 As mentioned in the diagram, footnotes are generally smaller than the main text, so you could get footnotes by comparing the height of the main text with that of the footnotes.
 However, this method is not so reliable because some small text may not be footnotes (figure captions?).

 For this document, the footnotes are contained below a separator, which looks like a line.
 As such, our first task is to locate this line on the page.
 In my PDF file, another layout object,

 LTRect, describes lines.
 An

-LTRect with the height of less than 1 point appears not as a rectangle, but a line!
+LTRect with a height of less than 1 point appears not as a rectangle, but as a line!